adambard/learnxinyminutes-docs/c++.html.markdown

 // Namespaces provide separate scopes for variable, function,
 // and other declarations.
-// Namespaces can be nested
+// Namespaces can be nested.

 namespace First {
     namespace Nested {